Romea/romea-core-localisation/README.md

-## Romea Core Localisation Library
+# romea_core_localisation #

-This library provides robust implementations of three key localization algorithms:
+This project is a C++ library that provides robust implementations of three key localization algorithms:

 - **Robot-to-World Localization:**
   Localizes a robot within the global environment using sensor data from odometry, IMU, GPS, LIDAR (coming soon), RADAR, and RTLS (Real-Time Locating Systems).
 This allows for accurate indoor/outdoor localization, even in challenging environments.